 - Using sunflower seeds, chia seeds, shredded coconut and ground flaxseeds in this recipe takes the granola to a whole new level of healthiness.
 Each of these ingredients brings nutrients and minerals that are unparalleled

-These are just a few examples of why granola is healthy and also why our recipe is the one you should reach for when you want to prepare a beneficial yet tasty breakfast for yourself.
+These are just a few examples of why granola is healthy.
+It’s also why our recipe is the one you should reach for when you want to prepare a beneficial yet tasty breakfast for yourself.

 How to Make Granola Cereal

-Our recipe for homemade granola may be one of the easiest out there and that is because there is no oven involved.
+Our recipe for homemade granola may be one of the easiest out there.
+That’s because there is no oven involved.
 In fact, there is no cooking required at all!
 Just mixing a few ingredients together and eating.
 Here is a quick look at how this recipe is made:

 - The agave, vanilla and peanut butter are all mixed and heated slightly in a microwave.

-- The remaining ingredients are tossed together in a large bowl
+- Then, the remaining ingredients are tossed together in a large bowl.

-- The warm peanut butter mixture is poured over the dry ingredients and stirred to combine
+- Next, the warm peanut butter mixture is poured over the dry ingredients and stirred to combine.

 As you can see, this really is an easy granola to whip up!
 No baking and no complicated ingredients or steps required.